paymasters-io/contracts/README.md

 ### Validators

-A validator is a **smart account** with the power to sign a valid `paymasterAndData` for our verifying paymaster.
-A validator must be trusted to only sign valid transactions and is incentivized to do so.
+A validator is an **account** that is allowed to sign user operations.
+Validators are used to verify user operations before they are submitted on-chain.

+the validators:

+- preview user operations before signing
+- sign user-Ops
+- re-route delegated operations to the correct paymaster
+- check if a delegate is a valid paymaster
+- checks if a delegate can pay

+#### more on delegates

+> **delegates** are just paymasters (they help achieve interoperability between paymasters). we see paymasters as a family of contracts that can be used together to achieve a specific use case. therefore, a delegate is a paymaster that can sponsor transactions for another paymaster (or known sibling).

 ### Signature Verification

 **[paymasters.io](https://paymasters.io)** uses 3 signature verification paths

-`0-of-3 (ERC20 Paymaster)`: When no signature is required, the paymaster functions as an ERC20 paymaster.
+`0-of-2 (ERC20 Paymaster)`: When no signature is required, the paymaster functions as an ERC20 paymaster.

-`1-of-3 (Verifying paymaster)`: Signature corresponding to the VALIDATOR must be present in the paymasterData.
+`1-of-2 (Verifying paymaster)`: Signature corresponding to the VALIDATOR must be present in the paymasterData.

-`2-of-3 (Verifying paymaster with 2FA)`: Signatures corresponding to the VALIDATOR must be present in the paymasterData, additional entropy from an external signer is required.
+`2-of-2 (Verifying paymaster with 2FA)`: Signature corresponding to the VALIDATOR and an external signer must be present in the paymasterData.

-  > **VALIDATOR (va)**:  A verified userOp hash signer for our verifying paymasters.
-  >
-  > **VALIDATION ADDRESS (vaa)**: A privileged address for a paymaster (i.e admin);
+  > **Validation address (vaa)**: A paymaster admin;

 # Getting Started